estoicodev/website-mauricodev/content/pages/about.md

 ---
 title: Who I am?
-subtitle: In a nutshellIn a nutshell
+subtitle: 'In a nutshell, '
 image: images/about.jpg
 image_alt: A man taking a picture
 seo: